-Recommendation: Contract logistics firms must see the RFP and Tender team managing demand and the operations team handling delivery as one continuous workflow.
+Recommendation: Freight forwarders must see the RFP and Tender teams managing demand and the operations team handling delivery as one continuous workflow.
 The two teams should share data, insights, and visibility surrounding their internal processes.
-When the RFP and Tender team generates a bid response, operations should provide feedback to the pricing specialists when they bring a customer live.
+When the RFP and Tender team generates an RFP response, operations should provide feedback to the pricing specialists when they bring a customer live.
 Unfortunately, communication can fail because critical players are often in numerous locations and reporting to different organizations all-together.
 Thus, it is vital to erase organizational boundaries and integrate workstreams.
 Taking these actions will reduce downstream scope creep considerably.

-(2) CAUSE #2:
+2) CAUSE #2: